Advice for the Bar Examinee (2016 ed.)

 GET ENOUGH SLEEP ON THE NIGHT BEFORE THE EXAM.
 This advice cannot be overemphasized.
 Adequate sleep makes the mind sharper and allows us to recall what we have studied with facility.
 So do not make the mistake of studying until the witching hour.
 The extra hours of study is not worth it if you find yourself sleepy and thinking sluggishly during the bar exam.

 You should hit the sack by 9 p.m.
 Do not panic if you find that you are unable to sleep.
-Just relax and continue lying in bed, at least your body will be rested.
+Just relax and continue lying down in bed, at least your body will be rested.
 But do not make the mistake of standing up and studying.
 In that case you will lack both sleep and rest, and the chances of a disaster are multiplied threefold.
 Ron de Vera slept for only an hour the night before the first Sunday exam and for only 30 minutes the night before the second Sunday exam of 2004.
 He placed second.
 (Lat et al., Bar Blues, p.
 85).
 Of course I’m not saying that you get only an hour’s sleep if you want to place in the top ten, what I’m saying is that there is no need for you to call 911 if you find yourself unable to fall into the arms of Morpheus.

 I advise against taking sleeping pills.
 They often have the side effect of muddling up your thinking.
 There was an examinee who, finding himself unable to sleep the night before the Civil Law exam, popped a sleeping pill.
 He was able to sleep all right, but the next day he found himself unable to distinguish between loco parentis and crazy momma.